 With many families facing break up or a difficult existence in large urban slums, street children have become an unwelcome feature of too many cities.
 Hundreds of thousands of rural adolescent girls are discouraged from completing school and face lives of early marriage, illiteracy and domestic abuse.
 Likewise, each year, hundreds of thousands of youth graduate to find either they don't have the skills for a job, or that there are no jobs available.

 Egyptian children face even greater challenges in the wake of the 2011 "Tahrir Square Revolution".
-While children were injured during the violent protests, many still remain at risk in the uncertain days ahead — as school in some regions is still closed for example.
 Egypt often also serves as Save the Children's base of operations for larger relief efforts in the Middle East and North Africa region.
 Learn about the regional response in Syria.
 Read more

 Save the Children Country Director Geof Giacomini blogs from Cairo about the needs of children in the aftermath of the revolution.
 Read his post about Baraka, a street child he met in Tahrir Square.